tbidne/time-conv/README.md

 **Examples:**

 ```
-# this is the default, equivalent to leaving off '-s local'
+# this is the default, equivalent to leaving off '-d local'
 $ time-conv -d local 08:30
 08:30